Ngātoro-i-rangi: Central North Island

+During his journey he left seeds (children).
+The eldest was a son named Tangihia, who married Murirangawhenua of Te Tini o Kawerau.
+Descent through this marriage comes down to Tuwharetoa-i-te Aupouri at Kawerau (Waitahanui), as well as Tarawhai at Okataina.
+A prophecy that the descendants of Ngatoroirangi would claim the lands he stamped was fulfilled by the descendants of Tuwharetoa due to battle with Ngāti Hotu, Ngāti Kurapoto and Ngāti Tama.
+With the help of Ngāti Tuwharetoa of Kawerau they became the overlords of Taupō.

 Later journeys

 Ngātoroirangi eventually left the Central North Island and returned to Maketu to conduct the rituals to bring Te Arawa waka to rest, before finally settling at Motiti Island.

 However, on account of a curse uttered by his brother-in-law Manaia, Ngātoro-i-rangi led an expedition to Hawaiki, and defeated Manaia in the battle of Ihumoto-motokia.
 Ngātoro-i-rangi also left a son at Tongareva Island.

 Ngātoro-i-rangi then returned to New Zealand and fortified Mōtītī Island, where he was attacked by Manaia, who, with all his host, perished when by mighty spells Ngātoro-i-rangi raised a huge storm called Te Aputahi-ā-Pawa.

 It is said that as an old man Ngātoro-i-rangi attempted to travel to Kawhia to visit his cousin Hoturoa who had taken command of the Tainui waka, but he never arrived.
 Many years later his bones were recovered from the Waikato River with his facial tattoo (tāmoko) still identifiable.
 It is uncertain where his remains were finally buried with both Kawhia and Motiti island being possible sites.